11 Scary Things Sugar Does to Your Body

 Indigo Photo Club/Shutterstock

-High sugar consumption is one of the ways you’re secretly hurting your liver.
+An unhealthy liver is just one of the many effects of sugar on the body, especially when it’s consumed in large amounts.
 “Fructose is metabolized in the liver, and consuming too much can lead to the production of fat in the liver, which is another path to adverse metabolic health,” Dr. Malik says.
 According to the University of California San Francisco, rates of non-alcoholic fatty liver disease, as well as scarring of the liver, have doubled since 1980.
+Follow these 9 tricks to reverse a sugar binge.

 Sugar rots your teeth